perronet/chess-ai/README.md

 # Chess AI

-My first AI project, where I trained a neural network to play chess starting from a dataset of chess positions pre-evaluated by Stockfish.
+My first AI project, where I trained a neural network to play chess starting from a dataset of chess positions pre-evaluated by Stockfish (currently the top chess engine).

 ## Quick start